 When they were teenagers, I let them each decorate their rooms as they wanted.
 I helped them paint and showed them how to hang their stuff on the walls.
 The rest was up to them.
 They asked my opinion from time to time, but they created the rooms they wanted.
 I never had my own room as a child and dearly wanted one so that I could have a place to call my own.
 That is why I wanted them to create the rooms the way they envisioned.
 I also think it is the reason, I love my studioffice so much.
 We all need that space, even if it is a teeny tiny space we carve out somewhere to help nurture us and our creative spirit.

-She is using the guest room as her staging area to bag and box up all the unneeded stuff.
+She is using the guest room as her staging area to bag and box up all the unneeded stuff from her spring decluttering.
 There is a lot of it!
 I can see she is enjoying the process and it is making her feel good.
 That is what a good decluttering can do – make you smile and clear the way to happily move on with life.
 I see her smile from time to time when she takes something off the shelf and remembers playing with it – a fond memory, but the object can move-on now to make someone else happy.

 She found a place to send her trophies where they refurbish them for kids activities and programs that can’t afford to buy them new.
 It is called Lamb Awards.
 It is the only place she could find that accepts them anymore.
 Most have stopped the service as they received too many.
 At Lamb Awards you have to tell them what you have and wait for them to tell you when to ship them.
 You do have to pay $21, so you have to really want to give them a new home and help an underprivileged kid out.